Issue 4 (Spring 2018)

 Complete the online form and upload your visual art submission with each piece in a separate jpeg, png, or pdf file (up to 5 files total).
 Name each file 'Last name_First name_Title of piece.'
 You may include an optional artist's statement about your work(s) of no more than 50 words.

-Include a short biographical statement of no more than 50 words, using 'I' (I am from...
-I am a student at... etc.).
+Include a short biographical statement of 20-40 words, using 'I' (I am interested in...
+In the future I plan to... etc.).
 Please indicate whether or not you would like to receive feedback on your work from the editors, and if so, on which piece(s).
 This is an option for all submissions regardless of whether they are accepted for publication.

 If you have questions or problems with the online submission form, please contact us at email@example.com.